Charity Shoal crater

-The Charity Shoal crater is a 1.2-1.4 km in diameter circular feature that lies submerged beneath the northeast end of Lake Ontario about 12 km southwest of Wolfe Island, and 25 km south of Kingston, Ontario at about latitude 44° 02′ N and longitude 76° 29′ W. It is hypothesized to be a Middle Ordovician impact crater.
+The Charity Shoal crater is a 1.2-1.4 km in diameter circular feature that lies submerged beneath the northeast end of Lake Ontario about 12 km southwest of Wolfe Island, and 25 km south of Kingston, Ontario, at about latitude 44° 02′ N and longitude 76° 29′ W. It is hypothesized to be a Middle Ordovician impact crater from about 460 million years ago.

 History

-On December 5, 1897, the (Steamship) Rosedale grounded upon the rocks of East Charity Shoal in the eastern end of Lake Ontario during a northwest gale.
+On December 5, 1897, the steamship Rosedale grounded upon the rocks of East Charity Shoal in the eastern end of Lake Ontario during a northwest gale.
 During the summer of 1900, John C. Churchill, Jr. visited Charity Shoal to survey and chart the outlying spur known as East Charity Shoal.

 It was first mapped in detail as part of a bathymetric map of Lake Ontario that was compiled from historic data sets by the National Oceanic and Atmospheric Administration's (NOAA) National Geophysical Data Center, the NOAA Great Lakes Environmental Research Laboratory, and the Canadian Hydrographic Service.
 Based on this bathymetric map and field investigations, it was first proposed in 2001 that Charity Creek Crater is an impact crater.
 In November 2010 and May 2011, high-resolution bathymetric and acoustic backscatter data were collected from the area of Charity Shoal and a 1 by 1 m grid model of its bathymetry was assembled by the Canadian Hydrographic Service.
 In July 2012, detailed magnetic and bathymetric surveys were conducted across a 9 km2 area over Charity Shoal.